Strilanc/Strilanc.github.io/_posts/2014-03-11-Ordering-Cyclic-Sequence-Numbers.markdown

 Seen above: beautifully simple code.
 (Gets uglier in C, where you have to manually wrap the signed overflow.)

 Again we're relying on the fact that sequence numbers increase slowly, instead of jumping all over the available range.
-In ZRTP this is the case, since packets aren't delayed by tens of minutes, so the above code can be used to keep the receiver's expanded sequence number in sync with the sender's expanded sequence number.
+In ZRTP this is the case, since packets aren't delayed by tens of minutes so the above code can be used to keep the receiver's expanded sequence number in sync with the sender's expanded sequence number.
+Even when packets are being re-ordered.

 (Note: Beware an attacker forcing a sequence number desync by replaying packets after tens of minutes.
 You can prevent this attack by decrypting and authenticating packets before mutating the internal "current" expanded sequence number.)